middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 ---
 slug: /pages/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj
-date: 2021-05-01
 title: B.1.e.
 Degree Programs & Projects
+date: 2021-05-01
 ---
 #### **A. First-year Student Seminars and College Writing Courses** {#first}

 First-year seminars are thematic courses that approach an area of intellectual inquiry from a perspective that attempts to make connections among a number of the traditional disciplines.
 Normally, a first-year seminar has an enrollment of no more than 15 students for each faculty member in the seminar.
 The first-year seminars have an intensive writing component.
 All entering students register for one first-year seminar.
-The instructor of this seminar is the first-year faculty adviser for all the students enrolled in the course.
+The instructor of this seminar is the first-year faculty advisor for all the students enrolled in the course.
 Normally, first-year seminars do not satisfy departmental major requirements.
 They may, however, satisfy distribution requirements.
 Exceptions to this pattern are published in the catalog of first-year seminars.
 After successfully completing a first-year seminar, every student must complete by the end of the fourth semester or as determined by the student's major department or program, at least one course designated as a College writing course (CW).
 Students are responsible for completing both college writing requirements prior to graduation, and are strongly advised to fulfill their second CW credit _before_ they begin their final semester at Middlebury.
 A College writing course should not be taken concurrently with a first-year seminar, and if taken concurrently, will not satisfy this requirement.

 #### **B. Distribution Requirement** {#distribution}